Jeznar/GitRepo/Documentation/Work_Log.md

 22.05.23 **[Paralyzing Touch](../Creatures-Features#paralyzing-touch)** -- A Lich's primary attack, includes a DAE Overtime saving throw and a CUB Condition

-22.05.23 **[Frightening Gaze](../Creatures-Features#frightening-gaze)** -- One of a Lich's legendary actions, includes a DAE Overtime saving throw and a CUB Condition
+22.05.23 **[Frightening Gaze](../Creatures-Features#frightening-gaze)** -- One of a Lich's legendary actions, includes a DAE Overtime saving throw and a CUB Condition.

+22.05.23 **[Disrupt Life, Lich](../Creatures-Features#disrupt-life-lich)** -- run an ItemMacro that finds all in-range tokens, discards those of type *undead*, and rolls a save for each.
+Those that save take half damage.
+Those that fail take full damage.
+Posts a neat summary message.